hestiacp/hestiacp-docs/web/docs/user-guide/mail-domains.md

 ### Catch all email

-This email address will receive all emails for this domain that are sent to users that don't exist.
+This email address will receive all emails for this domain that are sent to users that don’t exist.

 ### Rate limit